 During cleanup, there are times items fall into the disposal, such as plastic utensils or flatware.
-These garbage disposal mishaps can make a lovely evening turn into a 7-hour visit at the local emergency department, as well as, causing the blades to get dull.
+These garbage disposal mishaps can make a lovely evening turn into a 7-hour visit to the local emergency department, as well as, cause the blades to get dull.

 The right way and the wrong way to use a garbage disposal